gcallah/Rationalism/CommonCause/common.md

 have been almost entirely overturned.
 The outcome of that process has not been "neutral," but, instead, has forced many businesses to remain open on Sundays, or lose out to their competitors who were willing to remain open.
-(Max Weber described this as the "iron cage" in which liberalism trapped individuals.)
+(Max Weber described this as the "iron cage" in which liberalism trapped individuals: as he noted, "The Puritan wanted to work in a calling; we are forced to do so.")
 And isolated cases like Chick-fil-a, a wildly successful business that has been able to remain closed on Sundays, hardly show that the average businessman is not trapped in Weber's iron cage.